 These points translate into rewards rates around 3% on BA ticket and Holidays purchases and 1.5% on other everyday spending, plus there's a welcome bonus of 25,000 Avios that can be worth around £250 that is earned after spending £3,000 in the first three months on your card.
 The actual rewards rate you earn will depending on how you redeem your Avios, of course, so savvy cardholders can get the most out of their cards, for instance by redeeming on Business seats or upgrades.

 As with the free card, much of this card's value comes from the Companion Voucher, which you can get by spending £10,000 a year.
 As long as your travel dates are flexible and you can plan ahead, you should be able to make use of this perk, which alone is easily worth hundreds of pounds.

 Premium Plus card advantage: The Companion Vouchers earned on the paid card are longer dated, expiring in two years instead of the one year that you get on the free card.
 Consider how flexible you are in terms of travel dates and destination, as those who are flexible are more likely to use a companion voucher within the valid window.
 For those bound by school holidays and weekends, it may be difficult to find available Companion Voucher seats on flights you want, which can make the 2-year expiry more appealing.

 Finally, while this card is good for purchasing flights, purchases made abroad will be subject to a 2.99% fx fee.
 For spending abroad you may want to consider one of the no-FX-fee travel credit cards on the market.

-Bottom Line: If you can use the Companion Voucher and spend money booking BA flights and holidays each year, the £195 annual fee may be worth it.
+Bottom Line: If you can use the Companion Voucher and spend money booking BA flights and holidays each year, or you spend at least £50k on the card on other spending, then the £250 annual fee may be worth it.
 If not, consider the free BA Amex Credit Card.